= Top southern state :

 By 2030, the goal is to have 73% of students in grades 3-8 earn college-and-career-ready scores in reading.
 This goal is aligned with the North Carolina Department of Public Instruction Every Student Succeeds Consolidated State Plan.

 Students who are reading on grade level by 3rd grade are more likely to finish high school.
 Students who are not reading on grade level by mid-elementary school are less able to keep up with their peers, are more likely to fall behind on future assessments and continue to be poor readers in high school, have more behavior and social problems in subsequent grades, and are more likely to drop out of high school.

 This pattern continues until students finish middle school.
 Eighth grade test scores are also strong predictors of success on the ACT and future college enrollment.

-Students from urban counties were most likely to earn college-and-career-ready scores in reading (47%), followed closely by students from suburban counties (46%).
-Students from rural counties were the least likely to earn college-and-career-ready scores in reading (41%); there were no differences between rural counties outside of metro areas and rural counties within metro areas.
+Students from urban counties were most likely to earn college-and-career-ready scores in reading (33%), followed by students from suburban counties (31%).
+Among students from rural counties, students in rural counties in a metropolitan area were more likely to earn college-and-career-ready scores in reading (26%) than students in rural counties outside of metro areas (24%).

 All North Carolina public school students in grades 3-8.

 Some groups of students are excluded from the proficiency calculations:

 For complete details on inclusions and exclusions, see the NC DPI Business Rules.